holoviz/panel/doc/tutorials/intermediate/panel_serve.md

 # Serve Apps

-In this tutorial you will learn more advanced techniques for serving Panel apps:
+In this tutorial you will learn more advanced techniques to serve Panel apps:

-- serve a multipage app with a command like `panel serve app.py app2.ipynb`
+- serve a multi page app by providing a list of files or [*globs*](https://en.wikipedia.org/wiki/Glob_(programming)).
 - list the configuration options of `panel serve` by adding the flag `--help`.

 :::{admonition} Note